 Compensate: Implement appropriate and practicable measures to compensate for adverse project impacts to the aquatic ecosystem that cannot reasonably be avoided or further minimized.
 This step is also referred to as compensatory mitigation.

-The Final Rule states that a permit application must include a statement describing how impacts to waters of the United States (U.S.) are to be avoided and minimized.
-The application must also include either a statement describing how impacts to waters of the U.S. are to be compensated for or a statement explaining why compensatory mitigation should not be required for the proposed impacts (33 CFR 325.1).
+The Mitigation Rule states that a permit application must include a statement describing how impacts to waters of the United States (U.S.) are to be avoided and minimized.
+The application must also include either a statement describing how impacts to waters of the U.S. are to be compensated for or a statement explaining why compensatory mitigation should not be required for the proposed impacts (33 CFR 332.4(b)(1)).